 In addition, we evaluated the effectiveness and efficiency of internal controls based on our objectives to provide an analysis of the Program, so that those charged with governance and oversight can use the information to improve program performance and operations.
-We identified the following expenditure management and control observation related to compliance with Program requirements, policies and procedures, effectiveness, and efficiency of operations:
+We identified the following two expenditure management and control observations related to compliance with Program requirements, policies and procedures, effectiveness, and efficiency of operations:

-- Transit Operations Actual Costs Isolation Methodology: VTA had not yet documented or established a methodology to isolate and report on the actual expenditures of Transit Operations Program funds in support of bus operations to serve, underserved, and transit-dependent populations in the County. - Administration Expenditure Guidelines: VTA lacked expenditure guidelines for program administration that define the allowability of specific administration costs such as investment fees and associated allocations, personnel charges, and sales tax forecast development costs, as required by the 2016 Measure B ballot language (see Observation No. 1b in the report body for further information).
+- Transit Operations Actual Costs Isolation Methodology: VTA had not yet documented or established a methodology to isolate and report on the actual expenditures of Transit Operations Program funds in support of bus operations to serve, underserved, and transit-dependent populations in the County. - Administration Expenditure Guidelines: VTA lacked expenditure guidelines for program administration that define the allowability of specific administration costs such as investment fees and associated allocations, personnel charges and indirect rate application, Board of Equalization fees, and election costs, as required by the 2016 Measure B ballot language (see Observation No. 1b in the report body for further information).